BRUCE ROBERT HARRIS and JACK W. BATMAN

 Their 70th Anniversary production of the classic Bernstein/Comden and Green musical On The Town garnered them Tony, Drama Desk, Outer Critics Circle and Drama League Award nominations.
 They also produced the Broadway revival of Kaufman and Hart’s hilarious comedy You Can’t Take It With You starring James Earl Jones (Tony, Outer Critics Circle and Drama League nominations); Andrew Lippa’s oratorio I Am Harvey Milk starring Kristin Chenoweth which they presented at Lincoln Center; and the West End production of Kander and Ebb’s final musical collaboration, The Scottsboro Boys, which received the London Critics Circle Award for Best Musical, the London Evening Standard Award for Best Musical and four Olivier Award nominations.

-In Los Angeles, their 2015 audience-immersive, environmental production of the legendary Carrie the Musical brought them a Los Angeles Drama Critics Circle Award and five Ovation Award nominations including Best Musical.
-Last season they also produced the Off Broadway productions of a new play Straight and the revival of the Tony Award-winning comedy The 39 Steps.
+In Los Angeles, Bruce and Jack’s 2015 audience-immersive, environmental production of the legendary Carrie the Musical brought them a Los Angeles Drama Critics Circle Award and five Ovation Award nominations including Best Musical.
+They also produced the Off Broadway productions of a new play Straight and the revival of the Tony Award-winning comedy The 39 Steps.

 For the White Plains Performing Arts Center they produced two seasons of major musical revivals: Man of La Mancha, Ragtime, Ain’t Misbehavin’, How to Succeed in Business Without Really Trying, Camelot, Oliver! and a highly acclaimed production of A Little Night Music directed by Sidney J. Burgoyne and starring Tony Award nominees Penny Fuller and Mark Jacoby.